System Design Space

 OLAP

-Heavy analytical queries, aggregations over large ranges, columnar scan and read savings.
+Heavy analytical queries, aggregations over large ranges, columnar scans, and lower cost per read.

 • The main load is read-heavy analytics and reports.